-When your results are ready, you'll receive a notification email from Pinpoint MD.
+When your results are ready, you'll receive a notification email.
 From there, you'll be instructed how to view your STD testing results online.
 Results aren't included in the email; you must log in to a password-protect portal to view them.

 Trained STD counselors and in-house physicians are on-call to answer any questions about results.
 If necessary, doctors can also prescribe medication for the most common STDs.

 Positive or reactive: The test detected the infection within your body.

 Negative or non-reactive: The test did not detect the infection within your body.

 Equivocal or indeterminate: The test could not make a positive or negative result.
 Retesting is recommended for these results.